thoughtspot/cs_tools/docs/cs-tools/scriptability/README.md

     Updating and reimporting is basically the same steps as migrating new content.
 In this step you would:

-    1. Extract the TML using `scriptability export`.
+    1. Export the TML using `scriptability export`.
     2. Modify the TML.
     3. Import the TML using `scriptability import` without the `--force-create` flag.